Working together to raise global animal welfare standards

 Mission

-To work towards the highest possible animal welfare standards globally through active cooperative participation in WOAH’s consultation process of developing internationally recognized animal health and welfare standards.
+We work to achieve the highest possible animal welfare standards worldwide by actively engaging in WOAH’s consultation process to help shape internationally recognized animal health and welfare standards.

-To provide a forum for information sharing and discussion on matters of common interest and, when there is a consensus, international cooperation among animal protection NGOs to present a strong, clear and unified common position on the implementation, enforcement and promotion of WOAH animal welfare standards, to improve the lives of animals.
+We provide a forum for information exchange and dialogue on matters of common interest.
+When consensus is reached, we foster international cooperation among animal protection NGOs to present a strong, unified voice on the implementation, enforcement, and promotion of WOAH animal welfare standards—ultimately improving the lives of animals.

-To bring together the collective expertise and experience of the world-wide animal protection NGO community to contribute to WOAH activities related to animal welfare.
+By bringing together the collective expertise and experience of the global animal protection NGO community, we contribute meaningfully to WOAH’s animal welfare initiatives.

-To support WOAH activities to promote animal welfare standards including through organising training courses, events, talks, materials, raising awareness and enhancing capacity.
+Our support for WOAH in order to promote the integration of animal welfare standards worldwide includes organising training courses, events, talks, and outreach materials to raise awareness, strengthen capacity.

 ICFAW/WOAH Memorandum of Understanding